fmpchavez/HW7/README.md

  To run the test, use the following command: npm test

-## 🙌👏This project exists thanks to this person who contributed.
+## 🙌👏This project exists thanks to this awesome person who contributed.
 <img src="https://avatars2.githubusercontent.com/u/59521993?v=4">